ahammadabdullah/drivy-client/README.md

 ## Features:

+- Theme Toggle: A theme toggler is added so that user change change the theme to his preffered theme.
 - Loader: This website has loader feature in every page.
 - Dynamic Title: This Website has dynamic title .
 - Responsive: This website is fully responsive for mobile, tablet and pc devices.